Why on earth is it so hard to be consistent in our discipline or our classroom management?

 How to Be Consistent

 - Get clear on why it’s important.
 Consistency is important because if we don’t deal with the problems, they’re not going to just go away.
 Instead, they’re going to get worse and worse.
-So I spend some time thinking that through…….thinking about how out-of-control my classroom will be if I just let things go…… thinking about how my son is going to learn to disobey me if I don’t teach him to obey…… thinking about how much harder it’s going to be to deal with these behaviors if I let them become bad habits.
+Spend some time thinking that through…….thinking about how out-of-control your classroom will be if you just let things go…… thinking about how much harder it’s going to be to deal with these behaviors if you let them become bad habits.
 Getting clear on the stakes helps us realize how important it is that we do be consistent.

 - Decide ahead of time what your decision will be.
-Instead of going through that internal debate every time an issue arises, I try to determine ahead of time that I will simply act.
+Instead of going through that internal debate every time an issue arises, determine ahead of time that you will simply act.
 Now yes, this is easier said than done.
-But the point is that I am determining what I am going to do so that ideally I’ll follow through and do it in the moment.
+But the point is that you am determining what you will do so that ideally you’ll follow through and do it in the moment.
 (By the way, if you don’t have a plan for how you’re going to deal with certain common issues, you really need to figure that out.
 You can check out my article How to Calm a Disruptive Class for some ideas of the plan I used in my classroom.
-Or, if you’d like detailed help, consider enrolling in my new Classroom Management 101 online course.)
+Or, if you’d like detailed help, consider enrolling in our Classroom Management 101 online course.)

 - If you do mess up, determine not to let it happen again.
 If you do fail to correct a problem (and chances are this will happen at some point), don’t let yourself get down & discouraged.
 And don’t believe the lie that you’ve ruined everything.
 Instead, determine that you are ABSOLUTELY going to deal with the next issue – no letting it slide.
 By doing so, you make it just a small bump in the road instead of letting it snowball into a huge mess.

 - Get an accountability partner.
-This is another thing I didn’t do as a teacher, but I would highly recommend.
-Right now my accountability partner is my husband.
-I didn’t really ask him to be my accountability partner, it just happened naturally when he noticed how much I was struggling with consistency.
-And I definitely think it helps to know that there’s someone else who’s paying attention and who’s going to ask me if I dealt with the problem.
+Knowing someone else is paying attention and will ask you if you dealt with the problems is huge.
 So find someone that can do this for you – it could be a fellow teacher, family member, or even another teacher you met online (btw you can meet some great ones in our Christian Teachers’ Lounge Facebook group).
 Just ask them to check in with you every so often to see how you’re doing.